FAQ

 Under the 2022 standards, candidates were required to have a minimum number of supervision contacts per month: 4 contacts for supervised fieldwork and 6 for concentrated.
 Missing even one contact in a month meant that month was non-compliant.

 The 2027 standards eliminate the supervision contact requirement entirely.
-The BACB shifted focus toward supervision quality (measured through observation duration requirements) rather than counting the number of meetings.
+In its place, supervision oversight is measured through observation duration requirements rather than a count of meetings.

 This is a significant change in day-to-day tracking.
 Under 2022 rules, candidates had to carefully log every supervision meeting and count them.
-Under 2027 rules, the emphasis moves to ensuring observations meet the minimum duration (60 minutes for supervised, 90 minutes for concentrated fieldwork).
+Under 2027 rules, the emphasis moves to accumulating the minimum observation duration each month (60 total minutes for supervised, 90 for concentrated fieldwork).

 If you are following 2022 standards, contacts still apply and still need to be tracked carefully.
 ABA Fieldwork Tracker automatically applies the correct requirements based on which standard you selected.